TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 2. Log in to your GitHub account.
 If you do not have one, create one.
 3. Go to **Settings**
 4. Go to the **Developer Settings** on the far left menu (should be all the way at the bottom)
-5. Click "Tokens (classic)" on the left side.
+5. Click Personal Access Tokens --> "Tokens (classic)" on the left side.
 6. Click "Generate new token" → "Generate New Token (Classic)"
 7. Give it a name like Docker Access
 8. Set expiration date (optional)